Virtual finite-state machine: Output names and virtual output

 Virtual output VO is a set of mutually exclusive elements of output names.

-Virtual Environment
+Virtual environment

 The Virtual Name and Virtual Output completed by State Names create the Virtual Environment VE where the behaviour is specified.

-VFSM Execution Model
+VFSM execution model

 A subset of all defined input names, which can exist only in a certain situation, is called virtual input or VI.
 For instance temperature can be either "too low", "good" or "too high".
 Although there are three input names defined, only one of them can exist in a real situation.
 This one builds the VI.